 Panama City Beach, FL: 5 Free Family Friendly Activities

 Long known for its emerald-green waters and sugar white sandy shores, Panama City Beach continues to thrive as a year-round destination hosting events throughout the year appealing to visitors of all ages – to be enjoyed on land, sand and sea.
-Below is an overview of events being held in Panama City Beach in 2013:
+Below is an overview of annual free events being held in Panama City Beach:

 New Year’s Eve

 On December 31, the countdown celebration will begin seconds before midnight, where an 800-pound glowing beach ball will descend, lighting up at the stroke of midnight to signify the New Year.
 The multi-generational portion of the event is held earlier in the evening with fireworks and a family ball drop, consisting of 10,000 inflatable beach balls dropped from the sky..